 Let’s have a look at the current limitations of the Pattern Lab’s backtester.
-The different results of the Pattern Lab and the manual backtest are caused either by the lack of intraday data in Pattern Lab or by the Pattern Lab’s rounding feature for detecting candlestick patterns.
-We are going to discuss the differences caused by the lack of intraday data first.
+The different results of the Pattern Lab and the manual backtest are caused either by the lack of intraday data in Pattern Lab or by the Pattern Lab’s rounding feature for detecting a specific candlestick pattern described below.

 At this point, the daily data is the lowest time frame to which the Pattern Lab backtest has access.
 Because of that, it is not possible to open and close trades within one trading day.
 As a result, the Pattern Lab backtest has fewer trades executed than the manual backtest made with intraday data available.
 And for the same reason, the Pattern Lab’s backtester sometimes has opposite results for the same trades as the manual backtest.
 You can see examples of both situations in the pictures below.